Shortening the Hofer length of Hamiltonian circle actions

 Now let $B$ be a connected component of the fixed point set of a circle action on a symplectic manifold $(M,\omega)$, and let $E$ be the normal bundle of $B$ in $M$.
 Then $B$ is a symplectic submanifold, and $E$ can be identified with the symplectic orthocomplement of $TB$ in $TM|_B$.
-Let $\omega_E$ be a coupling form on $E$, as described above.
-With this setting, we have the following symplectic tubular neighbourhood theorem.
+Moreover, the circle action on $M$ induces a circle action on $E$ by bundle automorphisms.
+Let $\omega_E$ be an invariant coupling form on $E$, as described above.
+In this setting, we have the following symplectic tubular neighbourhood theorem.

-(This follows from the classical tubular neighborhood theorem in differential topology, combined with Theorem 4.1 of Alan Weinstein's paper \cite{weinstein0}, keeping track of a group action as explained in the last paragraph of Section 3 of \cite{weinstein0}.)
+(This follows from the classical tubular neighbourhood theorem in differential topology, combined with Theorem 4.1 of Alan Weinstein's paper \cite{weinstein0}, keeping track of a group action as explained in the last paragraph of Section 3 of \cite{weinstein0}.)

 \begin{Lemma} \labell{decompose} Let $E \to B$ be a symplectic vector bundle with a fibrewise circle action.
 Suppose that all the weights are negative; denote the weights by $-k_1,\ldots,-k_s$ and let